 - Industry/competitor analysis

 - A comprehensive PR roadmap that included a range of top-level strategic recommendations, suggested KPIs and a timeline for critical tactics

-- This coverage was a 1,556% increase in media placements over the previous fiscal year.
+- A 1,556% increase in media placements compared to the previous year

 Why’d it work?